-- Take an impressive look to touch a coyote larger than you are.
+- Assume an imposing air to make the coyote appear larger than you are.

 - Rumble and throw coyote sticks and any other items to scare him.

-- If you met coyote puppies on your way, try to get away from there as soon as possible.
+- If you meet coyote puppies on your way, try to get out of there as soon as possible.
 Otherwise, the coyote may attack, regarding you as a threat to their babies.

 Scorpions and snakes

 A resident of Texas Ruslan Brovarsky met a poisonous scorpion while repairing his car on the street.
 A nut fell out of his hands and rolled away.
 When Ruslan bent over her, he met “face to face” with a dark pink scorpion.
 He stung Ruslan right in the finger and jumped away.
 The man killed the animal, but the finger was swollen and lost sensitivity.
 Ruslan jumped into the car and drove home.
 Within 40 minutes, it is admitted, the arm was numb to the elbow.

 “At home, I rummaged through the first aid kit and found nothing.
 I decided to fight the poison with another poison and drank a glass of rum.
 Then I felt bad, and what happened next - I don’t remember.
 I didn’t go to the hospital because I don’t trust doctors,” Ruslan admitted.